trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 - [LWP in Action - Chapter 2.
 Web Basics](http://lwp.interglacial.com/ch02_01.htm)
 - [HTTP and everything you need to know about it](https://medium.com/faun/http-and-everything-you-need-to-know-about-it-8273bc224491)

-We have also some interesting books:
+We have some interesting books:

 - [HTTP: The Definitive Guide](https://www.amazon.com/HTTP-Definitive-Guide-Guides-ebook/dp/B0043D2EKO)
 - [High Performance Browser Networking](https://hpbn.co/)

+Also look at the [Useful resources](#useful-resources) section of this chapter.

 And finally look at [this](https://github.com/bigcompany/know-your-http) amazing series of A1-sized posters about the HTTP protocol.